jquery/codeorigin.jquery.com/README.md

 ## In case of emergency

 If you need to deploy a codeorigin container immediately, or if there are origin pull failures and you're not sure why, deploy without setting the `CDN_ACCESS_KEY` environment variable.
 The codeorigin server will respond to all requests without redirecting non-origin pulls to the CDN, so this should be only used in case of emergencies.

+## Build the releases sites

+To build and deploy your changes for previewing in a [`jquery-wp-content`](https://github.com/jquery/jquery-wp-content) instance, follow the [workflow instructions](http://contribute.jquery.org/web-sites/#workflow) from our documentation on [contributing to jQuery web sites](http://contribute.jquery.org/web-sites/).

 ## Add or update project release files